c0d3p0/it-talent/README.md

 Obs:
 <br/>
 In order to test, just download the binaries in the folder "it-talent-binaries", execute them and access the application through http://<a/>localhost:8080.
+Binaries were compiled with Java 12.
 <br/><br/>

 **Technologies Used**